jasonrundell/arcline/docs/DATABASE_SCHEMA.md

 # Database Schema

-This document describes the Supabase database schema for ARCline.
+This document describes the Supabase database schema for ARC Line.

 ## Tables